Roland Grapow: Solo work, Masterplan

 Grapow and Kusch decided to go on with the side project they had been planning and formed the band Masterplan with former Ark and the Snakes singer Jørn Lande.
 After Kusch left the band in 2006, Grapow became the leader and main songwriter of Masterplan.

 Production work

-Grapow resides in Zvolenská Slatina, Slovakia, where he runs his own musical studo—Grapow Studios.
+Grapow resides in Zvolenská Slatina, Slovakia, where he runs his own musical studio—Grapow Studios.
 Among many other projects, Grapow produced Czech metalcore band X-Core's 2008 album In Hell as well as their 2011 follow-up, Life and Stuff.

 In 2011, he mixed the album Motherland for the Italian progressive metal band Daedalus and played the guitar solo on the song "Underground".

 In 2012, Czech power metal band Eagleheart recorded their second album, Dreamtherapy, for Scarlet Records, with Grapow producing, mixing, mastering, and contributing guest vocals and guitar solos.

 He also produced Slovak symphonic metal band Anthology's album The Prophecy.

 He has worked extensively with Spanish power metal band Lords of Black, producing their albums Lords of Black and II.